nekosoft/notes-security/web-vulnerabilities/cross-site-scripting-xss/xss.md

 - properties such as location.search, document.referrer string, document.cookie string

 Sinks:
-- potentially dangeours JS functions or DOM objects
+- potentially dangerous JS functions or DOM objects
 - cause harm or unintended effects by the user, due to the malicious data injected
 - sink because it parses the argument as JS
 - example: document.body.innerHTML = allows attacker to inject malicious HTML and execute arbitrary JS